-Charities Through the Rafters Supports
+Charities the Brotherhood Supports

 Player-Specific Foundations